tim0114gap/Garden/README.md

 # Garden

-This file for my first django's application named Garden
+This file for our first django's application named Garden

 2018/11/21